codeprentice-org/MP-SPDZ/README.md

 run SqueezeNet inference for ImageNet as follows:

 ```
-python3 -m venv venv
-source venv/bin/activate
-pip install -r TensorflowInf/requirements.txt
-./new-tf-inference.sh
+cd TensorflowInf/SqueezeNet
+./tf-inference.sh
 ```

+See [Tensorflow inference](TensorflowInf/README.md) for further information.

-This requires TensorFlow and the axel command-line utility to be installed.
-It runs inference with three-party semi-honest computation, similar to CrypTFlow's Porthos.
+This has specific Python dependencies It runs inference with three-party semi-honest computation, similar to CrypTFlow's Porthos.
 Replace 1 by the desired number of thread in the last two lines.
 If you run with any other protocol, you will need to remove